 Consider to move all important files such as photos, videos, musics, documents, etc from your iPad to external drive or cloud storage like.
 This way, you will have more available storage inside your iPad and can speed up iPad.

-Steps 1: Connect your iPad to your computer.
+Steps 1: Link your iPad to your computer.

 Steps 2: Scan and analyze the whole system of your iPad